-Using the perturbed reward $\widetilde{r}^{2}$ offers a more flexible type of attack with more control on the instantaneous cost thanks to the parameter $\gamma$. \changebr{However, even this attack does not work when the maximum cost of an attack is too small.}
+Using the perturbed reward $\widetilde{r}^{2}$ offers a more flexible type of attack with more control on the instantaneous cost thanks to the parameter $\gamma$. \changede{But it still suffers from a minimal cost of attack from lowering rewards of arms not in $A^{\dagger}$.}

-\paragraph{Defense mechanism.} The attack based on reward $\wt{r}_1$ is hardly detectable without prior knownledge about the problem.
+\textbf{Defense mechanism.} The attack based on reward $\wt{r}_1$ is hardly detectable without prior knownledge about the problem.
 In fact, the reward process associated to $\wt{r}_1$ is stationary and compatible with the assumption about the true reward (\eg subgaussian).
-While having very low rewards is reasonable in advertising, in other problems makes the attack easily detectable.
-On the other hand, the fact that $\wt{r}_2$ is a non-stationary process makes this attack easy to detect.
+While having very low rewards is reasonable in advertising, it can make the attack easily detectable in some other problems.
+On the other hand, the fact that $\wt{r}_2$ is a non-stationary process makes this attack easier to detect.
 When some data are already available on \changebr{each arm}, the learner can monitor the difference between the average reward\changebr{s} per action \changebr{computed on new and old data.}